 The commercial breeds dominating Philippine production are the same genetics used worldwide:

-- Large White (Yorkshire) -- The backbone of most commercial operations.
+- Large White (Yorkshire): The backbone of most commercial operations.
 Fast-growing, lean carcass, good mothering ability.

-- Landrace -- Valued for carcass length and prolificacy.
+- Landrace: Valued for carcass length and prolificacy.
 Commonly used as the maternal line in three-way crosses.

-- Duroc -- The terminal sire of choice for most integrators.
+- Duroc: The terminal sire of choice for most integrators.
 Contributes muscling, growth rate, and reddish meat color that commands a premium in wet markets.

-- Pietrain -- Less common, used for extreme muscling, though heat sensitivity is a concern in tropical lowland conditions.
+- Pietrain: Less common, used for extreme muscling, though heat sensitivity is a concern in tropical lowland conditions.

 Most commercial farms run a three-way cross: Landrace x Large White sows bred to Duroc boars.
 This combination optimizes heterosis for growth, litter size, and carcass quality.
+For detailed breed profiles, ThePigSite provides comparative data across major commercial genetics.

 Head-to-Head Comparison